The Man from Santa Clara

-The Man From Santa Clara is a western novel by Donald Hamilton.
-(It was years later re-released as The Two-Shoot Gun.)
+The Man From Santa Clara is a western novel by Donald Hamilton, first published in 1960 by Dell Publishing.
+In 1971, it was re-released as The Two-Shoot Gun by Fawcett Publications.

 Plot summary

 Photographer Alexander Burdick drives his old mule-drawn army ambulance and a smooth-bore shotgun to the New Mexico Territory and into a range war.